standard-for-public-code/standard-for-public-code/glossary.md

 Any discrete package of code (both source and policy), the tests and the documentation required to implement a piece of policy or software.

-This can be – for example – a document or a version-control repository.
+This can be, for example, a document or a version-control repository.

 ## Continuous integration